The good and bad of vintage size frets

 A perfectly set up vintage reissue Fender like the '65 Strat above will buzz.
 Expecting a 100% vintage-spec Fender or Gibson electric to be completely buzz-free, while certainly not impossible, is unrealistic; this is something you just have to accept.

-Chances are probably watch guitar video demos on YouTube from time to time.
+Chances are you probably watch guitar video demos on YouTube from time to time.
 For demos of true vintage or reissue vintage electrics, you'll notice a lot of players won't play "clean" and use overdrive on everything.
 Why?
 To specifically avoid fret buzz.
 Overdrive and distortion hides buzzy sounding frets very easily.

 For videos on YouTube that are like that, I squarely blame the player and not the guitar.
 One who knows how to play on vintage size frets properly can do so with very little fret buzz heard.
 One who doesn't know will of course grab a pick that's 2mm thick, crank up the overdrive and bang away on the strings like an idiot.